ray-project/ray/doc/source/cluster/cloud.rst

            :target: https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fray-project%2Fray%2Fmaster%2Fdoc%2Fazure%2Fazure-ray-template.json
            :alt: Deploy to Azure

-        Once the template is successfully deployed the deployment output page provides the ssh command to connect and the link to the JupyterHub on the head node (username/password as specified on the template input).
+        Once the template is successfully deployed the deployment Outputs page provides the ssh command to connect and the link to the JupyterHub on the head node (username/password as specified on the template input).
-        Use the following code in a Jupyter notebook to connect to the Ray cluster.
+        Use the following code in a Jupyter notebook (using the conda environment specified in the template input, py37_tensorflow by default) to connect to the Ray cluster.

         .. code-block:: python